MonsterReporter/Cockroach-game/README.md

 to change how large or small will be the game use settings.txt file in the GAME directory.

 # goal : kill the cockroachs
+and don't get hit by the green projectile.

 # Controls
 wasd to move around the mouse